alexeydubrovsky/camel-integration/README.md

 # Setup

-1. Go to https://github.com/writemevenkat/camel-integration in github and fork this code to your personal GitHub account.
+1. Fork [camel-integration](https://github.com/writemevenkat/camel-integration) code to your personal github account.

 2. Checkout camel-integration project from your github account and import into your IDE.
 Application can be invoked locally using com.ntt.test.Application class.

 3. To implement use case #1 and #2, you can refer this documentation (https://access.redhat.com/documentation/en-us/red_hat_fuse/7.5/html/apache_camel_development_guide/index)

-3. After completing the use case, upload your code and share your gitHub link.
+3. After completing the use case, upload your code and share your github link.

 # Use Case #1:

-  Create route to read Order.xml file, split each row using xpath and aggregate the total amount and quantity.
-The final total amount and quantity should be written to data/usecase1/out folder.
-At the end you must write an unit test case to validate the aggregation logic.
+  Create route to read Order.xml file, split each row and aggregate the total amount and quantity.
+The final total amount and quantity should be written as xml file in data/usecase1/out folder.
+Make sure UseCase1OrderAggregatorTest is successful after implementing this use case.

     Input           : Refer data/sample/order.xml
     Expected output : Refer data/sample/order-output.xml